DriesSchaumont/sphinx-subprojecttoctree/README.md

 This project is a plugin for [Sphinx](https://www.sphinx-doc.org).

 ## Python version support
-Python 3.8, 3.9 and 3.10 are officially supported.
+Python 3.10 and up are officially supported.

 ## Running the tests
 To run the tests, execute ``tox``.